ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 ## Yucca – planting tips

-**Yucca plants are planted into the ground from previously grown seedlings.** It is advised to do this in spring, but in this case the most important factor is the temperature outside.
+**Yucca plants are typically planted into the ground from previously grown seedlings.** It is generally advised to do it in spring, but the decisive factor is the temperature outside.

 {:.distinction.distinction-warning}

-If you have small seedlings that are not well developed yet – refrain from planting them in early spring.
+If you have small seedlings that are not well developed yet – refrain from planting them in the early spring.
 Low temperatures might negatively affect them, and the yucca will not take root.

 A yucca should be **planted in a spot with high sun exposure** in the garden.
 A completely open space, however, is not recommended.
-Because yuccas grow quite tall, they are vulnerable to strong winds that might break them easily.
+Because yuccas grow quite tall, they are vulnerable to strong winds that might easily break them.

 {% fig %}